ajaykakumanu/ajay-devops-journey/Work-Experience.md

     - Incremental Builds (Configure the pipeline to only build and test changed components rather than the entire project)
 - Developed Jenkins **Custom** plug-ins (Build Failure Analysis plugin) and Jenkins Shared Libraries (JSL) strategies.
   - Implemented various [**JSL strategies**](Jenkins_Shared_Library_Designs.md).
-  - Designed and implemented JSL using Object-Oriented Programming (OOP) concepts and Software Design Patterns, adhering to SOLID principles for maintainability and scalability.
+  - Designed and implemented JSL using Object-Oriented Programming (**OOPS**) concepts and Software Design Patterns, adhering to
+    **SOLID** principles for maintainability and scalability.
 - Developed and contributed to the organization's shared library by implementing **reusable GitHub workflows** and Jenkins shared libraries, optimizing CI/CD automation and standardizing pipeline processes across teams
 - Designed and implemented **agnostic**, script-driven CI/CD workflows to enhance scalability, flexibility, and